 Union City is a larger medium-sized city located in the state of New Jersey.
 With a population of 67,982 people and 18 constituent neighborhoods, Union City is the 13th largest community in New Jersey.
-Union City has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Union City was built prior to World War II, making it one of the older and more historic cities in the country.

 Housing costs in Union City are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.